Food banks in the The Global FoodBanking Network

 An estimate of the gross domestic product provides a glimpse into a country’s economic performance or prosperity.

-Country comparison to the world: The World Bank https://datacatalog.worldbank.org/dataset/gdp-ranking
+Country comparison to the world: World Bank https://datacatalog.worldbank.org/dataset/gdp-ranking

 This provides context into where a country’s economic performance ranks within the world.

 The GINI Index measures the extent to which the distribution of income (or consumption expenditure) among individuals or households within an economy deviates from a perfectly equal distribution.
-A GINI Index of zero represents perfect equality and 100 represents perfect inequality.
+A Gini index of zero (0) represents perfect equality and one hundred (100) represents perfect inequality.

-Principal agricultural products: US Department of Agriculture Foreign Agricultural Service GAIN Reports https://gain.fas.usda.gov/Pages/Default.aspx
+Principal agricultural products: United States Department of Agriculture Foreign Agricultural Service GAIN Reports https://gain.fas.usda.gov/Pages/Default.aspx

 The labor force is the sum of persons in a country of working age, who are employed, plus persons unemployed.
 These two groups represent the current supply of labor.